PavanRGowda/Unacademy-Downloader/README.md

 Download Slides and Audio from Unacademy Site

 pre-requisite:

-  python 2.7 should be available to run this application Disk space of atleast 100 MB
+	1. python 2.7 should be available to run this application
+	2. Disk space of atleast 100 MB
+	3. Following Python packages should be available
+		i) BeautifulSoup
+		ii) urllib
+		iii) requests

 Application Usage: